MPHA strongly encourages the participation of HUD Section 3 certified businesses, as well as minority-owned and women-owned business enterprises.

-HUD Section 3 businesses
+HUD Section 3 Businesses and Regulations

 A business can be Section 3 certified if it meets one of three criteria:

 - It is owned 51 percent or more by a Section 3 qualified person living in the 13 county metro area;

 - 30 percent or more of the permanent, full-time employees of the business are Section 3 eligible persons living in the 13 county metro area;

 - The business can provide evidence of a commitment to subcontract at least 25% of its total contract award to a priority 1 or priority 2 Section 3 business.

 Note: If you subcontract to a Category 4C Section 3 business, this business must identify a Category 4A or Category 4B Section 3 business prior to submission of bid indicating that 25% or more of the total contract award will be given to the Category 4A or Category 4B Section 3 business for a particular contract.
 Any Category 4C Section 3 business who does not identify and contract with a Category 4A or Category 4B Section 3 business will lose its Section 3 status in addition to possibly losing future contracts with the MPHA.

 Types of Contracting Opportunities

 Painting, Excavating, General Contracting, Electrical, Plumbing, Cement/Masonry, Drywall, Demolition, Operating engineering, Bricklaying, Flooring, Landscaping, Mechanical, Final Cleaning, etc.

 MPHA’s policy is to endeavor to award a fair share of contracts to small, woman-owned (WBE), and minority-owned (MBE) enterprises.
 Affirmative steps are taken to help ensure that such businesses are utilized, when possible, as sources of supplies, equipment, construction and other services by: